clartaq/cwiki/resources/private/md/Features.md

 * The program achieves cross-platform functionality by the use of Clojure, the JVM and using a web server running on your local machine.
 * All of the data in the program is stored in a single database file.
 CWiki uses the [SQLite](https://www.sqlite.org/) database engine to store and maintain your data.
 * If you know [CSS](https://www.w3.org/Style/CSS/Overview.en.html), you can change some aspects of the way your wiki appears on screen.
-* Because the native markup language is [Markdown](https://daringfireball.net/projects/markdown/) with some extension for internal [[WikiLinks]], the pages you write can freely link to the external [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web) and other pages inside you local wiki.
+* Because the native markup language is [Markdown](https://daringfireball.net/projects/markdown/) with some extension for internal [[Wikilinks]], the pages you write can freely link to the external [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web) and other pages inside you local wiki.
 * You can use CWiki to create pages that attractively format mathematics.
 For example, here is an inline equation $\sum_{i=0}^n i^2 = \frac{(n^2+n)(2n+1)}{6}$, and here is the same equation on it's own:
 $$\sum_{i=0}^n i^2 = \frac{(n^2+n)(2n+1)}{6}$$
 This is made possible by using the online  [MathJax](https://www.mathjax.org/) engine to display mathematics.
 Of course, you must be online for this ability to operate correctly.